sisl/ExprRules.jl/README.md

 # ExprRules.jl

-Base functions for the generation and optimization of Julia expressions derived from a grammar.
+Base functions for generating and optimizing Julia expressions from a grammar.

 ## Usage